 Access to basic services

-With regard to the humanitarian situation, there are nearly 500,000 people, or approximately 65% of the population, in need of assistance in Al-Baydha.
-Twenty percent of them are in dire need.6OCHA Humanitarian Response Plan for Yemen 2018.
+With regard to the humanitarian situation, there are nearly 500,000 people, or approximately 58% of the population, in need of assistance in Al-Baydha.
+Fifty-eight percent of them are in dire need.
+Al Baydha has a current IDP population of approximately 73.000 (status December 2022).
+6https://data.humdata.org/dataset/yemen-humanitarian-needs-overview, 2023 People in Need in Yemen

 Health services in hospitals and public health facilities are available at minimum capacity and mainly supported by international organizations.
 However, such services are insufficient to meet the needs of the local population.
 Many, especially those with financial means, resort to private hospitals and health centers to access healthcare services.7Interview with one of the leaders of the local council, Sana’a capital city.
 March 2019.